Skip to main content

 Overview

-A new build is an invaluable opportunity to create a course that will work for everyone and align to university priorities for educational equity and excellence.
+A new build is an invaluable opportunity to create a course that will work for everyone.
 Participants will learn leading-edge strategies of effective course design that prioritize activities that best promote student learning while also creating more efficient use of instructor time for their own sustained well-being.

 To achieve that end, participants will follow a “backwards design” approach that leads them from first crafting meaningful learning outcomes to then creating the assessments aligned to those outcomes and, lastly, to sequencing activities aligned to the assessments and outcomes.
 Instructors who participate in the CDI can expect to leave with a Canvas-ready syllabus that includes a course map and student-centered course description and policies.